wp-plugins/wp-spamshield/readme.txt

 = 1.0.1 =
 *released 03/26/14*

 * Improved compatibility with popular caching plugins.
 This version adds detection to see if caching is active or not, and if specific cache plugins are active, and makes adjustments accordingly.
+As of this release, the following 10 cache plugins are supported (in order of popularity): WP Super Cache, W3 Total Cache, Quick Cache, Hyper Cache, WP Fastest Cache, DB Cache Reloaded Fix, DB Cache Reloaded, Hyper Cache Extended, WP Fast Cache,and Lite Cache.

 = 1.0 =
 *released 03/10/14* - Over 20 improvements from its predecessor WP-SpamFree...including: